Mr. Coffee Café Steam Automatic Espresso and Cappuccino Machine, Silver/Black - Digital Trends | Digital Trends

-Espresso and cappucino machines don’t have to be complex and difficult to use.
-The Café Steam’s15-bar pressure pump system and thermal block heating system heats water quickly and let you be a barista hero at home.
-Featurs a 40-oz. removable water reservoir and an easy-to-use milk frother.
+Espresso and cappuccino machines don’t have to be complex and difficult to use.
+The Café Steam’s 15-bar pressure pump system and thermal block heating system heats water quickly and let you be a barista hero at home.
+Features a 40-oz. removable water reservoir and an easy-to-use milk frother.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.